“Pinpoint where banks are buying and selling.”

-This will go over the 5 key rules you need to know when trading supply and demand.
+This will detail everything you need to know when trading supply and demand.

 I’ve also left a small FAQ containing the most common questions people ask about supply and demand at the bottom… Check it out if you have any questions about S & D – or leave a comment if your question isn’t answered.

 3 Key Facts Sam Seiden Gets Wrong About Trading Supply And Demand

 While Sam Seiden gets credit for coming up with Supply and Demand, many of the ideas he promotes about the strategy are flat out wrong and at odds with how the market really works.

 In this post, I detail the 3 most important facts, and explain why they don’t make sense in the market…

 Supply and Demand zones come in two flavours.